AdobeDocs/experience-manager-65.nl-NL/help/forms/using/integrate-form-bridge-forms-portal.md

 ---
 title: FormulierBridge integreren met aangepaste portal voor HTML5-formulieren
-seo-title: FormulierBridge integreren met aangepaste portal voor HTML5-formulieren
+seo-title: Integrating Form Bridge with custom portal for HTML5 forms
-description: Met de FormBridge-API kunt u de waarden van formuliervelden ophalen of instellen vanaf de HTML-pagina en het formulier verzenden.
+description: U kunt de FormBridge-API gebruiken om de waarden van formuliervelden op de pagina HTML op te halen of in te stellen en het formulier te verzenden.
-seo-description: Met de FormBridge-API kunt u de waarden van formuliervelden ophalen of instellen vanaf de HTML-pagina en het formulier verzenden.
+seo-description: You can use the FormBridge API to get or set the values of form fields from the HTML page and submit the form.
 uuid: c8911f82-1a25-47a5-9a06-19b5dce74a2c
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS